My Account

 What About Interest Rate Risk?

-Nominal Treasuries don’t have this feature, and their prices typically decline when rates rise.
+Nominal Treasuries don’t have this feature, and their prices typically decline when interest rates rise.
 However, if interest rates rise while inflation remains low or flat, TIPS prices could decline.

 Consider TIPS When Seeking Inflation Protection